BHoM/documentation/docs/Development/Testing/index.md

 ## Tests Solution setup

-BHoM operates a separation between tests and functionality.
-This is achieved by placing the test solution in a separate folder called `unit-tests`.
+BHoM operates a separation between tests and functionality/object models.
+This is achieved by placing the tests in a different solution from the main repository solution.

 In this page, we will make an example where we want to create tests for the Robot_Toolkit.

 ### Create a new `unit-tests` directory